VladKopanev/zio-saga/README.md

 `Sagas`.
 To materialize `Saga` object to `ZIO` when it's complete it is required to use `transact` method.

-As you can see with `ZIO-SAGA` the process of building your Sagas is greatly simplified comparably to ad-hoc solutions.
+As you can see with `zio-saga` the process of building your Sagas is greatly simplified comparably to ad-hoc solutions.
 ZIO-Sagas are composable, boilerplate-free and intuitively understandable for people that aware of Saga pattern.
 This library let you compose transaction steps both in sequence and in parallel, this feature gives you more powerful control over transaction execution.

-# Additional capabilities
+# Advanced

 ### Retrying
-`ZIO-SAGA` provides you with functions for retrying your compensating actions, so you could
+`zio-saga` provides you with functions for retrying your compensating actions, so you could
 write:

  ```scala